ReyhaneAbtahi/Real-Estate-Agency-AP/README.md

 # Real-Estate-Agency-AP
 The goal of this project is to create a graphic program for property owners using **C++** and **QT**.
-This project was done as a team by me and @ReyhanehAbtahi.
+This project was done as a team by me and [@Farzaneh Koohestani](https://github.com/fark00).

 # Features of this program: